Section 2.6: Shin Tenchi Muyo! Ryo-ohki Novels

 Washu — This book has Washu on the cover.
 Again as expected, this covers Washu’s life from the time she was discovered 20,000 years ago.
 Many fans find her relationship with Naja to be the most fascinating since her death led to Washu cloning her.
 That clone would eventually become Kagato.
 Also, this is the book which reveals that Seto-sama was the sole survivor of the attack which killed Naja.
 Seto has no memories of anything prior to the attack.

 Can I buy these novels?

 Yes, but only in Japanese.
+(Update: Soon to be officially in English.)
 The books are currently out of print (as are the non-canon novels from Hasegawa-sensei), but some Japanese people will export books to the U.S. or other place.
 So here are the links from Amazon Japan to see if you can score a used copy (you may need Japanese language installed on your PC and force your browser to do Japanese).

 Have the novels been translated into English?